wermos/website/lessons/3d-basic-rendering/minimal-ray-tracer-rendering-simple-shapes/ray-plane-and-ray-disk-intersection.md

 $$l_0 + l * t = p$$

 where \(l_0\) is the origin of the ray and \(l\) is the ray direction.
-This only means that we can compute the position of any point along the ray from the ray's origin, its direction, and the term \(t\) which is a positive real number (which as usual, is the parametric distance from the origin of the ray to the point of interest along the ray).
-If the ray and the plane intersect, then they share a point, the point where the line intersects the plane.
+This only means that we can calculate the position of any point along the ray from the ray's origin, its direction, and the term \(t\), which is a positive real number (which, as usual, is the parametric distance from the origin of the ray to the point of interest along the ray).
+If the ray and the plane intersect, they share a point where the line intersects the plane.
 If this point is \(p\), we can insert equation 2 in equation 1, and we get:

 $$(l_0 + l * t - p_0) \cdot n = 0 $$

-What we are interested in here, is to compute a value for \(t\) from which we can compute the position of this intersection point using the ray parametric equation.
+We are interested in computing a value for \(t\) from which we can calculate the position of this intersection point using the ray parametric equation.
 Solving for \(t\) we get:

 $$
 \begin{array}{l}